Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Introduction

-In this work, we present state-of-the-art sub-Neptune interior evolution models using our \texttt{APPLE} planet evolution code \citep{Sur2024a}, which we upgrade here to model sub-Neptune interior evolution.
+In this work, we explore the possibility that average densities currently attributed to water worlds can also be explained by hot, inefficiently cooling mantles, and the effects of convectively stable layers in thin ($\sim$5\% by mass) sub-Neptune envelopes.
+We present state-of-the-art sub-Neptune interior evolution models using our \texttt{APPLE} planet evolution code \citep{Sur2024a}, which we upgrade here to model sub-Neptune interior evolution.
 We build on the work of \cite{Vazan2017}, \cite{Vazan2018a}, more recent sub-Neptune evolution models from \cite{Tang2025}, and recent advances in Solar System giant modeling \citep{Tejada2025, Sur2025a, Tejada2025b}.
 We focus specifically on the role of the initial thermal state of the mantles and cores, the impacts of coupled envelope-mantle-core cooling, and silicate phase separation in the envelope.
 To accurately model these processes, we implement a modified mixing-length theory \citep[MLT;][]{Bohmvitense1958MLT, Sasaki1986, Kippenhahn1990} in the mantle and core that incorporates latent heat and time-dependent radiogenic heating.
 Furthermore, we deploy updated conductivities, opacities, and equations of state for the envelope, alongside atmospheric models that account for stellar irradiation.

 Our methodology, including equations of state (EOSes), microphysics, code upgrades, and silicate rain prescription, is described in Section~\ref{sec:methods}.
 In Section~\ref{sec:evolution}, we present the thermal and radius evolution of our models as a function of mass and initial mantle temperature, the effects of stably-stratified layers, and we model the effects of silicate rain as a function of mass, equilibrium temperature, and envelope mass.
 We also present case studies for GJ 1214 b \citep{Charbonneau2009}, K2-18 b \citep{Monet2015}, TOI-270 d \citep{VanEylen2021}, and TOI-1801 b \citep{Mallorquin2023}.
 We discuss our results and their implications in Section~\ref{sec:discussion} and offer a summary of our findings and concluding remarks in Section~\ref{sec:conclusion}.